kkrugler/flink-training/README-Bootcamp.md

 Flink supports Linux, OS X, and Windows as development environments for Flink programs and local execution.
 The following software is required for a Flink development setup and should be installed on your system:

 - Git
-- a JDK for Java 11 or Java 17 (a JRE is not sufficient; other versions of Java are currently not supported)
+- a JDK for Java 17 (a JRE is not sufficient; other versions of Java are currently not supported)
 - an IDE for Java development with Gradle support
   - We recommend [IntelliJ](https://www.jetbrains.com/idea/), but [Eclipse](https://www.eclipse.org/downloads/) or
     [Visual Studio Code](https://code.visualstudio.com/) (with the [Java extension pack](https://code.visualstudio. com/docs/java/java-tutorial)) can also be used so long as you stick to Java.
-  - The recent Eclipse comes with Java 21, make sure you configure the Gradle plugin to use Java 11 or Java 17.
+  - The recent Eclipse comes with Java 21, make sure you configure the Gradle plugin to use Java 17.

 > **:information_source: Note for Windows users:** The shell command examples provided in the training instructions are for UNIX systems.
 > You may find it worthwhile to setup cygwin or WSL.
 For developing Flink jobs, Windows works reasonably well: you can run a Flink cluster on a single machine, submit jobs, run the webUI, and execute jobs in the IDE.